-In his first in-depth interview in years, Oscar-winning director and actor Ben Affleck, who stars in George Clooney’s upcoming Tender Bar, and has a net worth of $150 million, reflects with remarkable candor on fatherhood, gratitude & and the power of second chances – in his career and in love.
+In his first in-depth interview in years, Oscar-winning director and actor Ben Affleck, who stars in George Clooney’s upcoming Tender Bar, and reportedly has a net worth of $150 million according to Celebrity Net Worth, reflects with remarkable candor on fatherhood, gratitude & and the power of second chances – in his career and in love.

 “I am very lucky in my life in that I have benefited from second chances, and I am aware that other people don’t even get first chances.
 Life is difficult, and we are always failing and hopefully learning from those failures.
 The one thing you really need to avail yourself of the opportunities provided from that growth is the second chance.
 I’ve definitely tried to take advantage of that.
 I haven’t always been successful, but in cases in which I have, they’ve turned out to be the defining aspects of my life.”

 Here are some things Ben Affleck revealed to WSJ.
 Magazine…